 We engaged a third-party consulting firm to assist in designing and implementing a risk assessment process to identify and evaluate changes in the Company's business and the impact on its internal controls.
-We conducted a financial risk assessment to identify key business processes and establish internal materiality thresholds.
+During fiscal 2023, we conducted a financial risk assessment to identify key business processes and establish internal materiality thresholds.
 We performed walkthroughs of all key processes, identified key controls, and developed narratives describing risk points, processes, and corresponding controls.
-A Risk and Control Matrix (RCM) has been created that will serve as the basis for a testing program planned for 2023.
+A Risk and Control Matrix (RCM) was created to serve as the basis for a testing program in progress.

 We engaged a third-party consulting firm to complete an initial Enterprise Risk Assessment.
 With the assistance of the consulting firm, we identified key risks for technology-based organizations and interviewed management team members and the Chair of the Audit Committee to discuss key risk areas.
 We reviewed responses received, compiled a list of identified risks, and developed heat maps to depict the likelihood, impact, and preparedness of the Company to respond to the identified risks.
-Action and testing plans are being developed to address the risks, and results will be reviewed with management.
+Action and testing plans are being developed to address the risks and testing is in process, after which results will be monitored and reviewed with management.